AanZee/conventions/css/README.md

 }
 ```

-### Never limit comment lines to 80 characters

-- Some guidelines advice to limit lines to 80 characters for readability.
-Don't do this.
-- Line breaks have or should have semantic value.
-- Manually limiting line length adds unnecessary extra time for editing comments.
-- Set your editor to wrap lines instead.

 ### Use special tags to mark comments

 - Using consistent tags such as 'TODO' makes sure they can be easily found with text search.